-Ask the Innovator: How are Bots Developed with a Human-Centered Approach Impacting Today’s Designers?
+Ask the Innovator: How are Human-Centered Bots Impacting Today’s Designers?

 We decided to shift out of email and onto a more collaborative platform, so instead of having face-to-face meetings we’re having online meetings on group chat, and all of a sudden, things take off.
 Now that we’re using Slack, we can build programs on top of it to find new efficiencies in communication workflow, which is where BIMbot came in.